ChrKoenig/Big_Data_Ecology/practicals/spatial_data.md

--   Add a new attribute to `world_sf` containing the average minimum temperature in January of each country (Tip: Subset `tmin` to the correct layer and think about coarsening its resolution, run the extraction within `mutate()` to create new attribute).
+-   Add a new attribute to `world_sf` containing the average minimum temperature in January of each country (Tip: Subset `tmin` to the correct layer and think about coarsening its resolution, run the extraction within `mutate()` to create a new attribute).
 What are the only two countries with a value below -30 C°?

 ## Some final notes

 Spatial data are among the computationally most challenging data types in ecology.
-This is exacerbated by the advent of very high-resolution remote sensing data products with resolutions of up to 10 m.
+This is exacerbated by the advent of very high-resolution remote sensing data with resolutions of up to 10 m.
 Understanding how to handle them effectively can mean the difference between seconds and hours of compute time.